ChrisWiegman/chriswiegman.com/content/posts/2019/08/its-time-for-a-new-site/index.md

 ---
-title: "Time for a New Site"
+title: "It's Time for a New Site"
 date: 2019-08-15T20:22:00-04:00
 description: "ChrisWiegman.com is now running on Hugo"
 draft: true